 Minor in Cinema & Media Studies (CIMS)

 The Minor in Cinema & Media Studies (CIMS) is designed to equip undergraduates in all BU schools and colleges with sophisticated knowledge and understanding of film and other moving-image media as art forms and products of mass or popular culture.
-Like the corresponding CIMS major, the minor takes advantage of BU’s distinctive strengths in international, and global humanities, and keeps the academic study of cinema and media closely connected to the crafts of filmmaking and screenwriting through dual anchorage in the College of Arts & Sciences (CAS) and the College of Communication (COM).
-Required introductions to global film history and film art lay a strong foundation for individualized pathways to completion of the minor.
+Like the corresponding CIMS major, the minor takes advantage of BU’s distinctive strengths in global humanities, and keeps the academic study of cinema and media closely connected to the crafts of filmmaking and screenwriting through dual anchorage in the College of Arts & Sciences (CAS) and the College of Communication (COM).
+Required introductions to global film history and film aesthetics lay a strong foundation for individualized pathways to completion of the minor.

 Students who complete the minor are able to:

-- Demonstrate familiarity with a substantial body of films and other media productions from the silent era forward, and with the multilayered history of how that material has been created and received
+- Demonstrate familiarity with a substantial body of films and other media productions from the silent era forward, and with the multilayered history of how that material has been created and received.

-- Use concepts and frameworks from cinema and media studies to relate individual films, filmmakers, movements, etc., to broader artistic and sociocultural contexts, including national, regional, and global contexts beyond the U.S.
+- Use concepts and frameworks from cinema and media studies to relate individual films, filmmakers, movements, etc., to broader artistic and sociocultural contexts, including national, regional, and global contexts beyond the US.

-- Demonstrate visual and verbal literacy by analyzing and writing with clarity and terminological precision about various kinds of moving images
+- Demonstrate visual and verbal literacy by analyzing and writing with clarity and terminological precision about various kinds of moving images.

-- Conduct research on a topic in cinema and media studies, formulating apt questions, identifying sources, and using them appropriately to support an argument or interpretation
+- Conduct research on a topic in cinema and media studies, formulating apt questions, identifying sources, and using them appropriately to support an argument or interpretation.

-- Discuss the applicability of scholarship from cinema and media studies to general understanding of intersections among art, technology, culture, commerce, and politics
+- Discuss the applicability of scholarship from cinema and media studies to general understanding of intersections among art, technology, culture, commerce, and politics.